 Over the past 20 years, Curtis has practiced water resources engineering in watersheds across the country, with a focus on surface water systems in Washington, Oregon, and California.
 He has guided these projects from start to finish: from technical engineering analyses and planning, to design and permitting, and construction phases.

-His technical experience involves preparation of detailed designs, technical specifications, cost estimates, and construction plans and schedules.
-He has also conducted hydrologic, hydraulic, geomorphic, sediment transport and water quality analyses to support restoration projects.
-Recently, he has completed final designs and provided engineering support during construction of several large tidal wetland and floodplain habitat restoration projects along streams, rivers, and estuaries in the Pacific Northwest.
+Curtis’ experience involves preparation of detailed designs, technical specifications, cost estimates, and construction plans and schedules.
+He has also conducted hydrologic, hydraulic, geomorphic, and sediment transport and water quality analyses to support restoration projects.
+Recently, he completed final designs and provided engineering support during construction of several large tidal wetland and floodplain habitat restoration projects along streams, rivers, and estuaries in the Pacific Northwest.

 Amanda Jones, PE, ESCM, Water Resources Engineer

 Dedicated to a career in water resources restoration, Amanda’s professional experience includes fluvial and tidal channel design, fish passage enhancement, culvert replacement, floodplain and stream restoration, stormwater management, and bank stabilization.
 She oversees the development of our project designs, construction documents, specifications, and cost estimates.
 As an ODOT-Certified Erosion and Sediment Control Manager (ESCM), Amanda has created many erosion and sediment control plans and 1200C permits.

 Rowyn Cooper-Caroselli, Water Resources Engineering Tech